teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains/xbdghj-grainbranch-readme-sync-ketos.md

 │ contains itself, how the wild path marks itself as you walk it.             │ │                                                                              │ │ Run it.
 Watch the symlink form.
-Then read grain **xbdghk** to see the same  │ │ logic expressed through Babashka comparison.
+Then read grain **xbdghk** to see the same  │ │ logic expressed through Steel comparison.
 Two languages flowing from one │ │ source of understanding.
 The Lovers choosing both paths simultaneously.     │ │                                                                              │ │ grain: xbdghj (1 of 1,235,520)                                             > │